WorldModelBench-Team/WorldModelBench/README.md

 python evaluate.py --video_dir GENERATED_VIDEOS --judge PATH_TO_JUDGE --save_name RESULTS_FILE
 ```

 The answers and explanations for the test set questions are withheld.
-You can [reach out](https://github.com/WorldModelBench-Team/WorldModelBench#contact) to the organizers to submit your results for the leaderboard.
+You can submit your results to worldmodelbench.team@gmail.com to be considered for the leaderboard.

 ## Disclaimers
 The guidelines for the annotators emphasized strict compliance with copyright and licensing rules from the initial data source, specifically avoiding materials from websites that forbid copying and redistribution.